Therapy for Non-Monogamous Relationships

 Polyfidelity is a “group marriage” model, essentially the same as being married-except you’re married to more than one person.
 Those who are involved live together, share finances, children, family and household responsibilities and are committed and exclusive to each other.

-As there is not a distinct line between the various form of non-monogamous relationship, I like to think of it as a continuum.
+As there is not a distinct line between the various forms of non-monogamous relationships, I like to think of it as a continuum.

 Challenges of Nonmonogamus Relationships

-While there is increase numbers of open relationships and greater acceptance, open relationship largely exists outside social norms.
+While there is an increased number of open relationships and greater acceptance, open relationship largely exists outside social norms.
 This is why many individuals are private about their relationships.
 Nonmonogamous relationships may be challenged by the same issues occurring in monogamous relationships and also by unique situations particular to nonmonogamy.
 Here are some of the challenges: